dboddie-canonical-work/disgorged-docs/gtk4-applications.rst

 If you’re happy with the result, you can commit the snapcraft.yaml to your GitHub repo and `turn on automatic builds <https://build.snapcraft.io>`__ so any further commits automatically get released to edge, without requiring you to manually build locally.

 Congratulations!
 You’ve just built and published your first GTK 4 snap.
-For a more in-depth overview of the snap building process, see `Creating a snap <creating-a-snap.md>`__.
+For a more in-depth overview of the snap building process, see :ref:`Creating a snap <creating-a-snap>`.